Drinking water treatment solutions at different levels:

 Nano filtration is based on the same physical principals as RO though limited to a molecular cut off weight of 100-200 Daltons.
 Commonly found contamination below that weight is based on aquatic salts and doesn’t exist in your shore based water source or has been treated by your water maker.
 Nano filtration requires less electrical power and rejects less water (around 35 %) than low RO (40-50 %).

 Complete solutions come in general in three stages based on pre-filtration (micro filtration and activated carbon adsorbtion), purification (Nano, ROlow) and post-filtration (re-mineralization).
-Under-sink purifying/filtration units producing around 50L/h are sufficient to provide a yachts crew, owners and guests or a family/office with drinking water in a superior quality compared to bottled water while having a minimal environmental footprint.
+Under-sink purifying/filtration units producing between 100-165 l are sufficient to provide a yachts crew, owners and guests or 50-130 l for a family/office with drinking water in a superior quality compared to bottled water while having a minimal environmental footprint.
+Further on the final fourth stage of distribution provides convenience.

 The more advanced solutions on this treatment level are equipped with sensors which monitor the waters quality and communicate the technical status of the unit regarding maintenance intervals.